kevinwilde/kevinwil.de/books.md

+- **Classic Krakauer: Essays on Wilderness and Risk** - Jon Krakauer
 - **Say Nothing: A True Story of Murder and Memory in Northern Ireland** - Patrick Radden Keefe
 - **The Sun Does Shine: How I Found Life and Freedom on Death Row** - Anthony Ray Hinton and Lara Love Hardin
 - **She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement** - Jodi Kantor, Megan Twohey